solo-io/gloo/docs/content/reference/cli/glooctl_debug_kube.md

 ---
 ## glooctl debug kube

-Dump kubernetes state to a local directory (requires Gloo running on Kubernetes)
+Dump Kubernetes state to a local directory (requires Gloo running on Kubernetes)

 ### Synopsis

-Dump kubernetes state to a local directory (requires Gloo running on Kubernetes).
+Dump Kubernetes state to a local directory (requires Gloo running on Kubernetes).
 This is useful for debugging failures.
-The dump includes: kubernetes cluster state, logs from all pods in the given namespaces, and yaml representations of all solo.io CRs in the given namespaces.
+The dump includes the Kubernetes cluster state, logs from all pods in the given namespaces, and YAML manifests of all solo.io CR in the given namespaces.

 ```
 glooctl debug kube [flags]